-A total of 302 research samples were obtained using the Slovin formula.
+The number of research samples obtained based on the Slovin formula was 302 respondents.

-The database used in this study is based on primary data.
+The database used in this study is through primary data.
 It should be noted that the primary data in this study is in the form of research data obtained directly when distributing questionnaires from the first source, namely the managers of Village-Owned Enterprises in Riau Islands Province.
-The collection of primary data was carried out through a survey with the medium of distributing questionnaires to each selected respondent.
-The data collection in this study was used as an instrument in the form of a questionnaire with a Likert Scale model with five categories: (1) strongly agree with weight 5, (2) agree with weight 4, (3) neutral with weight 3, (4) disagree with weight 2, and (5) strongly disagree with weight 1.
-Conversely, negative statements were weighted with opposite values.
-The distribution, filling, and collection of questionnaires in this study took approximately 3 months.
-The respondents targeted in the study were managers of Village-Owned Enterprises in Riau Islands Province.
+The collection of primary data itself was carried out by means of a survey with the medium of distributing questionnaires to each selected respondent.
+The data collection in this study was used as an instrument in the form of a questionnaire with a Likert Scale model with five categories, namely: (1) strongly agree with the weight 5, (2) agree with the weight 4, (3) neutral with the weight 3, (4) disagree with the weight 2, (5) strongly disagree with the weight 1.
+On the other hand, negative statements are weighted with their opposite values.
+The distribution, filling and collection of questionnaires in this study took approximately 3 months of time.
+The respondents who were targeted in the study were managers of Village-Owned Enterprises in Riau Islands Province.